 Home equity loans and small business loans both take into consideration your credit score.
-Additionally, home equity loans often take into account your debt-to-income ratio.
-Both types of loans may have varying interest rates, meaning you’re subject to varying interest rate hikes throughout the life of your loan—which means higher monthly payments.
+Additionally, home equity loans often take into account your debt to income ratio.
+Both types of loans may have varying interest rates, meaning you’re subject to varying interest rate hikes throughout the life of your loan—and higher monthly payments.

 If you have equity in your home, and don’t like the idea of taking on additional debt or unpredictable interest rates, a Hometap Investment may be your best bet.
 Hometap offers near-immediate access to your funds in exchange for a share of the future value of your home—without any interest or monthly payments.